akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 ## Step 1: Create the attribute type (backend)

 You need to create a new `AttributeTypeInterface` and add its service.
-For it, you can use the `AbstractAttributeType` and add its definition as a service.
+To do so, you can use the `AbstractAttributeType` and add its definition as a service.

 ```php
 <?php #src/Acme/RangeBundle/AttributeType/RangeType.php